When a new Hedgehog is brought into the rescue they are admitted and have a thorough check up including but not limited to:

 Our goal is always to rehabilitate hedgehogs with the aim of releasing them back into the wild wherever possible.

+Disabled hedgehogs are released into one of our safe gardens where they can live as normal a life as possible whilst being monitored and cared for 365 days a year.
 We have had successful mating’s in one of these areas and the young juveniles were released into the wild to help increase the hedgehog population.
-Two of the areas have only been up and running for less than a year, so we hope for more success there too!
 We also have a soft release area with both indoor and outdoor facilities for those ready for release back to the wild.

 Any hedgehog brought to us is treated free of charge, although we do appreciate donations which help us continue this important work.